 Offering on-demand telehealth to health plan members is a necessity in today’s marketplace.
 After all, it helps plans provide consumer-centric convenience and appropriate levels of non-urgent care, curb costs, decrease unnecessary ER and urgent care visits, boost member satisfaction and improve outcomes.

 But while more than three-quarters of consumers say they’re open to virtual care for non-urgent conditions, only less than a quarter have given telemedicine a try.
-And while 75% of all doctor, urgent care and ER visits are either unnecessary or can be handled safely over the phone or video, as a nation we’re spending $4.4 billion on non-urgent ER visits every year.
+And while 75% of all doctor, urgent care and ED visits are either unnecessary or can be handled safely over the phone or video, as a nation we’re spending $4.4 billion on non-urgent ED visits every year.

 Why aren’t more members giving virtual care a try?
 Perhaps it’s because eight in 10 consumers report being unsure or unaware of the telehealth services they have available to them.